francisco-perez-sorrosal/qc-resources/book-scaffold/src/vocabulary.md

 Physics systems tend to seen a state of minimum energy; objects slide down hills, a hot object at time _t_ cools down in _t+1_... this is also true in the realm of quantum physics.

+## NISQ (Noisy Intermediate-Scale Quantum)

+Around 2020, NISQ is the current generation of quantum HW.
+The main drawback of this generation of HW is that it doesn't have efficient error correction.
+These days quantum algorithms are very sensitive to noise in the execution environments to achieve correct results.
+So while for example in the same way classical computers can't do big factorizations effectively, a NISQ computer also requires millions of qubits to achieve the task and this is not feasible in many cases.
+The high number of qubits required is not because the algorithm requires them, but because error correction needs to be done to achieve a required precision in the output (See difference betweent [Logical vs Phisical Qubits](#Logical vs Phisical Qubit)).

+Around 2021 we can say that NISQ is the 1st generation of Quantum Computers publicly available.

 ## QPU

 The equivalent in the quatumn computing realm to CPUs/GPUs/TPUs.